canonical/ubuntu-mir/README.md

 ## Security Reviews

 Security team MIRs are laborious and require lead time.
 Make MIR requests as early in a release cycle as possible, ideally well before Feature Freeze.
 For a MIR to be considered for a release, it must be assigned to the Security team (by the MIR team) before Beta Freeze.
-This does not guarantee that a secuirty review can be completed by Final Release.
+This does not guarantee that a security review can be completed by Final Release.
 Ask the director of Security for exceptions.

 The best ways to contact the Security team about MIRs is the [MIR / Audits Jira Page](https://warthogs.atlassian.net/jira/software/c/projects/SEC/boards/594) or through the Mattermost channels `~mir-security-review-priority` or `~security`.

-Teams are encouarged to set the relative importance of MIRs they own on the [MIR / Audits Jira Page](https://warthogs.atlassian.net/jira/software/c/projects/SEC/boards/594).
+Teams are encouraged to set the relative importance of MIRs they own on the [MIR / Audits Jira Page](https://warthogs.atlassian.net/jira/software/c/projects/SEC/boards/594).
 Security attempts to work across and prioritize all teams equally.
 Jira priority drives the order we work on MIRs.

 ## Bug Lists